Bio

 drawing

-I am a postdoctoral fellow at UC Berkeley studying mechanical properties of knitted fabrics, combining tabletop experiments with theoretical models and simulations.
-My postdoctoral advisors and Sanjay Govindjee and Kranthi Mandadapu.
-My PhD research, advised by Prof. Joel Moore at UC Berkeley, focused on novel physics in topological insulators and quantum phase transitions.
+In my postdoctoral research at UC Berkeley, I studied mechanical properties of knitted fabrics, combining tabletop experiments with theoretical models and simulations, advised by Sanjay Govindjee and Kranthi Mandadapu.
+My doctoral research, advised by Prof. Joel Moore at UC Berkeley, focused on novel physics in topological insulators and quantum phase transitions.
 I completed my dissertation Localization in quantum and classical disordered systems in August 2023.
-After learning about the soft matter physics subfield of knitted material mechanics, I decided to apply techniques and ideas from my doctoral research to a career in soft matter physics.

 I am also passionate about teaching and scientific outreach.
-I have been a teaching assistant for 5 semesters and have taught outreach courses on wind power and the physics of music.
+I was a teaching assistant for 5 semesters and have taught outreach courses on wind power and the physics of music.
 An exciting outreach project I'm currently working on is the design of science-inspired knitting patterns (https://www.ravelry.com/patterns/sources/elizabeth-dresselhaus-ravelry-store/patterns).

 Outside of physics and knitting (and now machine knitting!), I enjoy swimming, cooking, playing violin with friends, and hiking.